d3b4g/leonids/_posts/2020-05-8-ropemprium1.md

 **Payload:

-The payload will be very simple:
+The payload will be very simple, just our junk and return address, when writting return address keep an eye for endianess.

 [40 chars of junk] + [address of ret2win]
 "A"*40             + "\x11\x08\x40"